 Gabriel 'Sylar' Gray/Elle Bishop, Sylar/Claire Bennet, Peter Petrelli/Caitlin - Heroes (Elle deserved better!
 As for Claire, I don't see her forgiving his many misdeeds any time soon.
 Caitlin was likable enough but bored me, and the fact that Peter was suffering from amnesia when they met makes me wonder if they'd even click had he been himself)

 John Connor/Riley Dawson - Terminator: Sarah Connor Chronicles (Their whole relationship was based on a lie, which was perpetrated solely for the purpose of turning John against Cameron.
-It would never have worked, and only serves to further prove my theory that Jameron is destined to happen)
+It would never have worked, and only serves to further prove my belief that Jameron is destined to happen)

 Veronica Mars/Duncan Kane, Logan Echolls/Lilly Kane - Veronica Mars (Obviousness: Lilly cheated on Logan All.
 The.
 Time.
 Veronica/Duncan is simply blah, and I'm not sure he has the edge necessary to keep up with the new and toughened Veronica.
 Though they worked great in the old days)